tonyscottpage/site/_posts/2014-12-08-boundaries2.markdown

 image: libb/images/berlin-wall.jpg
 ---

-**A <a href="http://pageconsulting.co.uk/2014/12/08/boundaries1.html"; target="_blank">previous piece</a> on boundaries highlighted why our workplace are tilting from fortress-style, to much more open.
+**A <a href="http://pageconsulting.co.uk/2014/12/08/boundaries1.html"; target="_blank">previous piece</a> on boundaries highlighted why our workplaces are tilting from fortress-style, to much more open.
 This second describes how the leader's role is moving from "decision-maker" to "culture-shaper".**

 ![](/libb/images/berlin-wall.jpg)